couchbase/kafka-connect-couchbase/README.md

 NOTE: For Couchbase Server versions prior to 5.0, leave the username blank.
 Set the password property to the bucket password, or leave it blank if the bucket does not have a password.
 The sample buckets do not have passwords.

+You might also want to set `use_snapshots` to `true` to ensure the source connector never sends duplicate messages.
+This decision is up to you, and depends on the requirements of your project.
+It doesn't matter for this exercise; just be aware the option exists and defaults to `false`.

 ## Run the Source Connector